vilavivida/CourseProject/README.md

 ### Project Overview

 This is a Python-based movie recommendation system that implemented text-retrieval techniques and Graphical User Interface.
 One special thing about this system is that its recommendations were tailored around users' emotion of the moment.
-There are so many existing movie recommender systems available on the market, but only a small number of them were designed based on users' psychological needs.
+There are so many existing movie recommender systems available in the market, but only a small number of them were designed based on users' psychological needs.
 The main objective of this project is to fill this gap by making traditional recommender system more user-driven. <br>

 ### Emotion associated with Genre of Movie